Archive-42/redux-docs/md-docs/part-3-state-actions-reducers.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-We've only handled 3 actions, but this is already getting a bit long.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>We've only handled 3 actions, but this is already getting a bit long.
 If we try to handle every action in this one reducer function, it's going to be hard to read it all.

 That's why **reducers are typically split into multiple smaller reducer functions** - to make it easier to understand and maintain the reducer logic.